projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    DM.

 -  For the Service VM, EPT maps all range of memory to the Service VM except for ACRN hypervisor area.
-This means the Service VM will pass through all MMIO access by default.
+This means the Service VM will passthrough all MMIO access by default.
 Adding a MMIO handler for a hypervisor emulated device needs to first remove its MMIO range from EPT mapping.

--  For UOS, EPT only maps its system RAM to the UOS, which means UOS will trap all MMIO access by default.
-Adding a MMIO handler for a hypervisor emulated device does not need to change its EPT mapping.
+-  For the User VM, EPT only maps its system RAM to the User VM, which means the User VM will trap all MMIO access by default.
+Adding an MMIO handler for a hypervisor emulated device does not need to change its EPT mapping.
    If the trapped MMIO access does not fall into a hypervisor emulated device, it will create an I/O request and pass it to the Service VM